British Rail Class 158: British Rail

 The majority of the Class 158 fleet was directed towards the Regional Railways division; accordingly, it rapidly became the dominant platform on the numerous secondary express services between provincial towns and cities across Great Britain.
 Examples include the long-distance TransPennine services in the north of England, as well as a range of upgraded regional services in the Midlands, Wales and the South West.
-During the mid-1990s, the Alphaline brand centered around the Class 158s and the higher-end regional express services.
+During the mid-1990s, the Alphaline brand centred around the Class 158s and the higher-end regional express services.
 These were routinely promoted as possessing premium passenger amenities that traditional regional rolling stock had lacked, such as the presence of British Telecom card phones and air conditioning.

 Post privatisation

-After the privatisation of British Rail, the Class 158 fleet was divided among several franchises.
+After the privatisation of British Rail, the Class 158 fleet was divided among several franchises: